EnglishEN

 Starting with 000 001 for each new model year.

-The fictitious chassis number in the above example is therefore of a VW Phaeton, produced in Dresden (Germany) in the year 2009.
+The fictitious VIN in the above example is thus from a VW Phaeton, produced in Dresden (Germany) in the year 2009.

 Fraud:

-It sometimes happens that the chassis number of a stolen car is changed, eg by a number of another (identical) damaged car that is a total loss and can no longer be repaired.
-The chassis number of the stolen car no longer exists and the damaged car is supposedly 'repaired' and then sold.
-This is called "catch-over".
+It occasionally happens that the VIN of a stolen car is changed, for example, by using the VIN from another (identical) damaged car that is totaled and cannot be repaired.
+The VIN of the stolen car then no longer exists, and the damaged car is falsely ‘repaired’ and subsequently sold.
+This is called “car cloning.”

-Fortunately, it regularly happens that the thieves are caught and the stolen cars (with the new chassis numbers) are confiscated.
-If the owner of the insurance company has not yet been paid, the original chassis number is stamped somewhere in the car.
-No longer in the same place as where the number of, for example, the previously mentioned damaged car.
-That number is edited with X. Only X's can be seen, making the number unrecognizable.
-The original chassis number is stamped on a different spot on the chassis.
-A new registration certificate is then created on which the location of the new chassis number can be traced.
+Fortunately, it often happens that the thieves are caught, and the stolen cars (with the new VINs) are seized.
+If the owner has not yet been compensated by the insurance company, the original VIN is stamped somewhere on the car again, but not in the same place where, for example, the VIN of the previously mentioned damaged car resides.
+That number is altered with X. Only X’s are visible, making the number unrecognizable.
+The original VIN is stamped on a different part of the chassis.
+A new registration certificate is then created on which the location of the new VIN can be traced.